Lobbying Tips from MACo

 The importance of developing good personal and professional relationships with members of the media who cover the legislature cannot be overstated.
 It is very important to be accessible to reporters covering the legislature and even more important to know how to respond to their questions.
 How you respond to questions from representatives of the media can have a tremendous impact on how your position is related to the public.
 Like relationships with members of the legislature, relationships with members of the media are based on trust and respect and are developed over long periods of time.

-Once the membership of the association has adopted a legislative agenda, respect it.
+Once the membership of the association has adopted a legislative agenda/package, respect it.
 Do not sabotage the association if you do not like a bill.
-When commissioners oppose a MACo bill, legislators become confused, and then disregard the importance of MACo as your representative
+When commissioners oppose a bill passed by the membership, legislators become confused and then disregard the importance of MACo as your representative.